mportesdev/mportesdev.github.io/_posts/2021-08-10-joining-sequences-in-python.md

 categories: articles
 ---

-In this short article I would like to explore some of the numerous ways Python offers to concatenate sequences such as lists, tuples, byte arrays etc.
+In this short article we will explore some of the numerous ways Python offers to concatenate sequences such as lists, tuples, byte arrays etc.

-## 1. Joining sequences of different types
+## Joining sequences of different types

 Let's assume we have the following data: